timothymiller/cloudflare-ddns/README.md

 }
 ```

+### 🧹 Optional features

+`purgeUnknownRecords` removes stale DNS records from Cloudflare.
+This is useful if you have a dynamic DNS record that you no longer want to use.

 ### 🗣️ Call to action: Docker environment variable support

 I am looking for help adding Docker environment variable support to this project.
 If interested, check out [this comment](https://github.com/timothymiller/cloudflare-ddns/pull/35#issuecomment-974752476) and open a PR.